• Home

 5. Check out the events at Arcadia Hotel

 Arcadia Hotel has events basically every night of the week.
-This includes cane toad races on Wednesday (I wish I was lying…), trivia on Thursday nights and a Sunday roast with a side of bingo.
+This includes cane toad races on Wednesday (I wish I were lying…), trivia on Thursday nights and a Sunday roast with a side of bingo.

-6. Go to the Stage Door
+6. Go to Stage Door

 Barbie Cars on Magnetic Island